Georgi Konstantinovski

-Georgi Konstantinovski (born 29 July 1930 in Kragujevac, Serbia, died 08 December 2020 in Skopje, North Macedonia) was a Macedonian architect, writer and educator.
+Georgi Konstantinovski (29 July 1930 – 8 December 2020) was a Macedonian architect, writer and educator.
 He graduated from the SS Cyril and Methodius University, Faculty of Architecture in Skopje in 1956 and received his Master of Architecture Degree from Yale University, under the mentorship of Paul Rudolph and Serge Chermayeff, in 1965.
 His early works are stylistically considered Brutalist.
 In New York City, he worked and collaborated with I. M. Pei, Henry Cobb Jr., and Araldo Cossutta.

 In his search for design features that reflect the individual philosophy, structure, and art of each building, Konstantinovski designed more than 450 architectural and urban projects.
 He was awarded the highest Macedonian and Yugoslav architectural awards, such as the highest National Award for Art "11 Oktomvri" for Best Architectural Achievement in Skopje, in addition to three Grand Prix on the Architectural Biennale in Macedonia.
 He further contributed to contemporary Macedonian architecture as an educator and writer.
 He was President of the Council for Urban Planning and Dean of the Faculty of Architecture in Skopje, and a member of the Architectural Academy of Macedonia.

 Konstantinovski was an important contributor to contemporary Macedonian architecture.
 Some of his most renowned buildings are the City Archive in Skopje, the Student's Dormitories "Goce Delcev", the Institute of Earthquake Engineering and Engineering Seismology, the ASNOM Memorial Center, and the Memorial House of Razlovci Uprising.

+Konstantinovski died on 8 December 2020, at the age of 90.

 Early years

-Born on July 29, 1930, in the town of Kragujevac in Serbia, Konstantinovski was the third child of mother Hristina, a high-school teacher, and father Hristo, a lawyer.
+Born on 29 July 1930, in the town of Kragujevac in Serbia, Konstantinovski was the third child of mother Hristina, a high-school teacher, and father Hristo, a lawyer.
 His mother came from the Stankovic family of musicians, well known in Kragujevac.
-His father was from the clan Curanovci of the village Smilevo, a revolutionary family during the Ilinden–Preobrazhenie Uprising.
+His father was from the clan Curanovci of the village Smilevo, a revolutionary family during the Ilinden Uprising.

 Following the death of his mother (1933) and father (1934), Konstantinovski settled in Bitola in the Republic of Macedonia with his grandparents.
 He completed primary school there in 1941.
 The same year, Konstantinovski contracted malaria and was sent for treatment to Kerkovica in the Balkan Mountains until 1946.
 By 1946, he completed his high school education and was declared—together with fellow student Bojan Nicev from Veles—the best student.
 From 1946 to 1949, he continued his education at the High School Goce Delcev in Bitola.
 He graduated with excellent scores and again was declared best student.
 He was also awarded a special reward by the Ministry of Education of the Republic of Macedonia.